fullcalendar/fullcalendar-docs/_docs-v6/intro/initialize-globals.md

 You won't need to include the `fullcalendar-scheduler` bundle AND the `fullcalendar` bundle.
 The `fullcalendar-scheduler` bundle includes everything.

-The `fullcalendar-scheduler` bundle's `main.js` and `main.css` files include the following packages:
+The `fullcalendar-scheduler` bundle's `main.js` file includes the following packages:

 - `@fullcalendar/core`
 - `@fullcalendar/interaction` (for [date selecting](date-clicking-selecting), [event dragging & resizing](event-dragging-resizing))